MapColonies/planet-dumper/README.md

 - `NODE_VERSION` - the version of node, defaults to 14.
 - `PLANET_DUMP_NG_VERSION` - the version of planet-dump-ng, defaults to v1.2.3
-- `POSTGRESQL_VERSION` - the version of postgresql-client to be installed, by default version 13. notice that the postgresql-client version should be determined by your postgresql database version, support is only for versions 12 and 13 of postgres.
+- `POSTGRESQL_VERSION` - the version of postgresql-client to be installed, by default version 13. notice that the postgresql-client version should be determined by your postgresql database version, tested on versions 12, 13 and 14 of postgres.

 ### Building the container